rtoshiro/TXViewKeyboardResizer/README.md

 It can be used with any kind of UIViews.

-If your view extends a UIScrollView, you need to adjust your UIScrollView.contentSize.
+If your view extends a UIScrollView, you need to adjust your UIScrollView.contentSize after resizing.

+It was inspired by **android:windowSoftInputMode="adjustResize"** from Android.

 ## Usage